saikafazila/OBJECT-DETECTION/README.md

 Detecting humans from high-altitude drone images was difficult due to low resolution and scale.
 Model Optimization
 Balancing training time, batch size, and model performance required experimentation.
-PS:the output couldnt be shown because of the weak internet connnection leading to time scarsity.It took atleast 20 attempts to run this notebook entirely before final success.